March 13, 2023

 A dedicated business account makes it easier to keep track of your company expenses.
 It makes tax season more manageable and allows you to establish a separate credit score for your business.

-Pay state business taxes.
+Pay business taxes.

 • Annual franchise tax